wevwyrm/cart-315-github/Process/Journal.md

 ![exiled...](exiled_code.png)

-In terms of player controls, i have the 4 directional movement down, and thats including te start of a global counter system to turn the game turn based.
+In terms of player controls, i have the 4 directional movement down, and thats including the start of a global counter system to turn the game turn based.
 Things are finally lining up. its so real. im so excited. its a lot of work :sob:

+BUT IT WORKS
+IT FINALLY WORKS OH MY GOD

+What it does so far:
+- 4 directional player movement in a grid
+- enemy spawn with customizable waves
+- enemy movement that relies on player moving first

+Things to do:
+- player health system
+- enemy damage?
+- end goal to defend